bryanlabs/go-bryanlabs-dev/content/service/RemoteTeamLead.md

 type: "service"
 ---

-We will lead your your team.
+We will lead your team.

-### Recent Discussion Topics

-Here are several topics we have discussed recently.

-1. Translate Business requirments into actionable tasks.
-2. Ensure the team is using devops best practices.
-3. Communication with Technical directors.